Probing millicharged particles with NA64 experiment at CERN

 where $m_\chi$ is a Dirac mass of the hidden particles.

-As it follows from \eqref{AChiChi} in the leading order the $\chi$ production rate is proportional to $Q_\chi^2$ and the $\chi$s can be effectively produced in any electromagnetic reactions if it is kinematically allowed \cite{ignatiev1}.
-The numerous constraints on $Q_\chi$ obtained from the performed beam-dump \cite{golow, Prinz:1998ua}, positronium \cite{bader} and reactor \cite{gkr, singh} experiments, see Ref. \cite{david3} for a review, as well as the expected limits from the $e^+e^-$ colliders and the LHC \cite{Izaguirre:2015eya, Liu:2018jdi} have been reported.
-Stringent constraints can also be obtained from cosmological and astophysical considerations, see e.g. \cite{gold, david1, david2, david3, dub, dolg, zurab1, zurab2}.
+As it follows from \eqref{AChiChi} in the leading order the $\chi$ production rate is proportional to $Q_\chi^2$ and the $\chi$s can be effectively produced in any electromagnetic reactions if kinematically allowed \cite{ignatiev1}.
+The numerous constraints on $Q_\chi$ obtained from the dedicated beam-dump \cite{golow, Prinz:1998ua}, positronium \cite{bader} and reactor \cite{gkr, singh} experiments, see Ref. \cite{david3} for a review.
+The expected limits from the $e^+e^-$ colliders and the LHC \cite{Izaguirre:2015eya, Liu:2018jdi} have been reported recently.
+Stringent constraints on $\chi$ can also be obtained from cosmological and astrophysical considerations, see e.g. \cite{gold, david1, david2, david3, dub, dolg, zurab1, zurab2}.
 The millicharged particles with $Q_\chi \ll e$ typically escape the detection in an experiment\footnote{Here $e$ is the electron electric charge, $\frac{e^2}{4\pi} = \frac{1}{137}$.}, because their ionisation energy loss is $\sim Q_\chi^2$ and thus is very small.
 Therefore, to observe them directly a large number of particles on target is required, see e.g. ~\cite{Prinz:1998ua,Magill:2018tbb}.
-However, possible indirect observation of $\chi$s at the fixed-target facilities can utilise another more effective approach - the search for the $\chi$s in missing energy/momentum events \cite{sng, Gninenko:2016kpg, Berlin:2018bsc}.
-Consider the NA64 experiment at CERN ~\cite{Gninenko:2016kpg,Banerjee:2016tad,Banerjee:2017hhz,Gninenko:2017yus}, which was designed the search for the light dark matter particles in the reaction of dark photon production $eZ \rightarrow eZ A'$ followed by the invisible decay of dark photon into hidden states, $A' \rightarrow invisible$.
-It is obvious, that the missing energy signature for the search of dark photons can also be implemented to search for the millicharged particles produced in the similar reaction $eZ \rightarrow eZ \chi \bar{\chi}$.
-At present NA64 experiment uses the electron beam with the energy $E_e \approx 100$~GeV, but there are also plans to use the high intensity muon M2 beam line at the Super Proton Synchrotron (SPS) at CERN \cite{addendum}.
-Furthermore, the missing momentum experiments with muon beams at CERN~\cite{Gninenko:2014pea,Gninenko:2018tlp,Chen:2018vkr} and FermiLab ~\cite{Kahn:2018cqs,Chen:2017awl} have been proposed recently in order to probe $(g-2)_\mu$ anomaly~\cite{Bennett:2004pv} in the framework of light dark matter sector~\cite{Berlin:2018bsc}.
+However, possible indirect observation of $\chi$s at the fixed-target facilities can utilise another more effective approach - the search for the $\chi$s in missing energy/momentum events \cite{sng, Gninenko:2016kpg, Berlin:2018bsc, Akesson:2018vlm}.